ardydedase/cookiecutter-npm-package/README.md

         npm publish

 1. You should now be able to `npm install` your published package.
 There is an npm package called [reference-package](https://www.npmjs.com/package/reference-package) which is generated from this cookiecutter.
 There is a sample usage in [example/index.js](example/index.js).

+## Credits

+This cookiecutter template is originally based on this guide though slightly modified to my own preferences: https://itnext.io/step-by-step-building-and-publishing-an-npm-typescript-package-44fe7164964c